BlueStamp-Engineering-2022/RyanT_BSE_Project/index.md

 ﻿# Robotic Mechanical Arm
 A robotic arm that is controlled by joysticks that can move up, down, left to right, as well as grasp items.
+I also modified my project so that it could be mobile.
+I did this by creating a bicylcle and mounting my robotic arm on top of it.
+I added a battery pack to power the machine.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|